alphagov/govuk-developer-docs/source/manual/access-to-licensing-for-third-parties.html.md

 * [Values for Production](https://github.com/alphagov/govuk-helm-charts/blob/main/charts/app-config/values-production.yaml)

 Secrets are stored in [AWS Secrets Manager](https://eu-west-1.console.aws.amazon.com/secretsmanager/secret?name=govuk%2Flicensify&region=eu-west-1) in the relevant account environment, under `govuk/licensify`.

+If you change the config or secrets, you may need to relaunch or re-deploy the app in order for it to see the new changes.

 ## Updating Helm Charts